New Canaan Branch: History

-On November 1, 1907, the use of 500-volt DC overhead catenary was discontinued.
-In 1908, it was replaced with 11,000 volt AC operation.
+On August 7, 1898, the line was electrified using 500V DC overhead catenary.
+On November 1, 1907, the use of 500-volt DC overhead catenary was discontinued, and in 1908, it was replaced with 11,000 volt AC operation.
 Costs were reduced by supplying the line from the Cos Cob station instead of by independent power.

 The NYNH&H was merged into Penn Central in 1969.
 On January 1, 1971, the State of Connecticut leased operation of passenger service along the New Canaan Branch to Penn Central for $100,000 per year.
-On July 17, 1972, Stations Woodway and Springdale Cemetery were both closed.
+On July 17, 1972, the stations at Woodway and Springdale Cemetery were both closed.
 On April 10, 1972, Penn Central briefly suspended off-peak service on the branch to install high-level platforms at stations.
 In 1983, the Metro-North Commuter Railroad took over the operation of trains on the branch.